Agriculture investment

 Daniel Baker

-Dan is responsible for leading the global water team of the firm’s timberland and agriculture businesses by working closely with investment and property management functions to develop and execute the water investment, policy, and operations strategy.
+Dan leads the timberland and agriculture global water team, working closely with investment and property management functions to develop and execute the water investment, policy, and operations strategy.
+Dan also serves on the Agriculture Investment Committee.
 Prior to joining the firm, Dan was a principal at Aither, an Australian consulting firm, where he led the rural water and water markets consulting practice area.

 - Education: First Class Honours, B.S., Interdisciplinary Studies—Environmental Policy and International Relations, Australian National University